BNK3R-Boy/VMR_AutoBalancer/README.md

 Edit or insert in the [HiddenConfig] section.

-Edit 'BalancedStrip=X' to set the incoming communication strip.
+'BalancedStrip=X' to set the incoming communication strip.
 X = 0, 1, 2, 3, ..., 8.

 Save VMR.ini and start VMR_AutoBalancer_[VERSIONNUMBER].exe.